 - Removes the excess starch on the potato slices.

-- Preserves the color of the potato chips before frying.
-Won't oxidize (turning brown).
+- Preserve the color of the potato chips before frying.
+It won't oxidize (turning brown).

 Warning: Oil and water do not mix.
 If water is added to hot oil the oil will pop and could burn you.